yusefmosiah/choir-collective/docs/Theory_Chorus_Cycle.md

 Traditional AI models, including advanced ones like ChatGPT, exhibit a form of "mechanical" intelligence - they are trained, frozen, and gradually degrade as their world model diverges from reality.
 This is analogous to mechanical storage (like hard drives) vs solid state memory.

-The V10 loop (formerly Chorus) represents a fundamental breakthrough: the first solid state continuously learning collective intelligence.
+The Chorus Cycle (formerly Chorus) represents a fundamental breakthrough: the first solid state continuously learning collective intelligence.
 By combining vector storage, citation-aware AI, and self-documenting observation, it creates a system that actually improves through use.

 ## Mechanical vs Solid State Intelligence